North American Trade Schools

 Apprenticeship Path

-If you're ready to start, choose a trade and find a Maryland school that offers strong hands-on training.
-Contact admissions, schedule a tour, and see if the school helps with licensing and job placement.
-The sooner you start training, the sooner you can get certified and start working in your chosen trade.
+If you’re ready to start, choose a trade and find a Maryland school that offers strong hands-on training.
+Contact admissions, schedule a tour, and see if the school helps with licensing and career services.
+The sooner you start training, the sooner you can get certified and apply for roles upon completion.